jstonge/baby-log/README.md

 ### Notes

  - Important that all entries are complete.
 If not, the data loader fails and doesn't read the columns properly.
+ - Vectors were clunky.
+We are back representing breastfeeding with links, with a start and end.
+We also get rid of `Pro Extra` breastfeeding type.